Edty10/inkkeys/README.md

 # My fork:
 Obviously, this is my own, personal fork of Staaks inkkeys repositiory for his macropad project.
 I am not really experienced at what I'm doing, so I HIGHLY reccomend looking at the original respository rather than my own.

+The original README (from the time I forked) is down below:

 # inkkeys
 Details and instructions can be found on https://there.oughta.be/a/macro-keyboard